Palanga guide by Monist

 The Palanga we know today, the one we dream of when we return home and the one we look forward to rediscovering every time, is, to a large extent, the deed of Leonas Laimutis Mardosas, who worked as the resort’s chief architect for many years.
 The Palanga Sculpture Park, with the works of Bronius Zalenas, Leonas Strioga, Kazimieras Kisielius and others, is one of these memories.
 You can simply admire it or try to remember your best chess moves.

-If the Palanga Concert Hall agenda does not inspire you, it’s worth checking the calendar of the adjacent kurhaus, which was authentically restored after many disasters.
-The Palanga Culture and Youth Centre hosts over 250 events a year here.
+If nothing intriguing is happening at the Palanga Concert Hall, it’s worth checking the calendar of the adjacent kurhaus, which has been authentically restored after many disasters.
+The Palanga Culture and Youth Centre, located here, hosts over 250 events a year.
+Maybe that concert is tonight?

 kid-friendly